MisterMoody/twigTemplates/README.md

 This can be written a different way:
 >`{% if not (1 in [1, 2, 3] )} {% endif %}`

-As is detailed, operators can perform a considerable amout of programmatic work and works well for conducting unit testing.
+As is detailed, operators can perform a considerable amount of programmatic work and works well for conducting unit testing.
 Twig also offers a suite of [Tests](https://twig.symfony.com/doc/2.x/tests/index.html) features that are equally useful in testing conditional statements.
 This feature is often combined with the test operator (`is`), which is used to evaluate the value of a variable against a common expression, which returns `true` if the variable **is** what the right operand equates to.
 The basic setup for a test looks like this:
 >`{{ var is 'test-TAG' }}`

 Lets view how some of these features operate.